manaschauhan25/Custom-Azure-MCP-Server-L1Projects/WARP.md

 - Public IP assignment for remote access

 #### Communication
-- Uses stdio for MCP client communication
+- **Dual transport**: stdio (for IDE integration) or HTTP (for web clients)
+- **stdio**: Direct process communication via stdin/stdout
+- **HTTP**: RESTful API on configurable host/port with streamable HTTP transport
 - Async operations for all Azure API calls
 - Detailed logging to stderr for debugging
 - Structured error handling with user-friendly messages

 ## Extending the Server

-### Adding New Resource Managers
+### Adding New Tools (FastMCP Pattern)
-1. Create new manager class (e.g., `DiskManager`, `StorageManager`)
+1. Create new async function with proper type hints
-2. Implement `get_tools()` method returning list of `Tool` objects
-3. Add async methods for each tool operation
-4. Register manager in `CustomAzureMCPServer._setup_handlers()`
-5. Add tool routing in the `call_tool()` handler
+2. Add `@app.tool()` decorator
+3. Include comprehensive docstring describing the tool
+4. For HTTP transport, register tool with `http_app.add_tool(your_function)`
+5. Return string results (not TextContent objects)

 ### Tool Implementation Pattern
+- Use `@app.tool()` decorator on async functions
-- Each tool has clear input schema with required/optional parameters
+- Function parameters become tool input schema automatically
-- Async methods return `List[TextContent]` with operation results
-- Error handling with user-friendly messages and stderr logging
-- Success messages include relevant resource details
+- Use type hints for parameter validation
+- Return strings (success/error messages)
+- Access global `azure_creds` for Azure operations
+- Log progress to stderr for debugging

 ## Security Notes
 - Azure credentials are stored in `.env` - ensure this file is never committed